TonyGonzalezData/Real_State_for_rental_Analysis/README.md

 As for the dashboard, you can access it at this public Tableau link: [Investment in Housing for Long-Term Rental in the Real State Market of La Coruña](https://public.tableau.com/app/profile/antonio.gonz.lez.pazos/viz/DashboardInvestmentinHousingforLong-TermRentalintheRealStateMarketofLaCorua/Dashboard)

+> [!NOTE]
+> The project was developed using data dated October 29, 2024.
+>
+> Therefore, some of the insights and conclusions are only relevant within this time frame.
+>
+> The same applies to the Tableau Dashboard, which reflects the information from that date.